mattwigway/MissingLinks.jl/docs/src/quickstart.md

 ## Link-level analyses

-To understand the impact of an individual link, MissingLinks provides three functions: routing, isochrones, and regional access calculations.
+To understand the impact of an individual link, MissingLinks provides two functions: routing and regional access calculations (isochrone support is planned).
 Each one is a higher level of aggregation than the last.

 First, we'll find the highest scoring link, though these same procedures would work with any link.
 We also plot it so we can see what we're working with: